lake-wg/authz/draft-selander-ace-ake-authz.md

 #### Device processing

-The device selects a cipher suite with an ECDH curve satisfying the static public DH key G_S of the AAA server.
+The device selects a cipher suite with an ECDH curve satisfying the static public DH key G_S of the authorization server.
 As part of the normal LAKE processing, the device generates the ephemeral public key G_X to be sent in LAKE message 1.
 A new G_X MUST be generated for each execution of the protocol.
 The same ephemeral key is used in the ECIES scheme, see {{p-as}}.

 The device sends LAKE message 1 with AD1 as specified in {{p-as}}.

 #### Authenticator processing

-The authenticator receives LAKE message 1 from the device, which triggers the exchange of voucher related data with the AAA server as described in {{r-as}}.
+The authenticator receives LAKE message 1 from the device, which triggers the exchange of voucher related data with the authorization server as described in {{r-as}}.

 ### Message 2